WELCOME TO A WHOLE NEW WORLD!

 If you’ve never done yoga before, it might seem difficult at first, because neither your body nor your mind has been stretched in this particular way.
 It is challenging and every class is different.

 Yes!
-Yoga is seriously good for you – body and mind – and you will keep seeing and feeling the benefits many years after becoming a yogi!
+Yoga is seriously good for you – body and mind – and you will keep seeing and feeling the benefits many years into your practice!
 Every system in your body will benefit and you can look forward to better digestion, better circulation, better posture, better skin, regulated appetite, healthier lungs and a calmer mind.

 Absolutely.
 Just like other beginners, you will find it trying at first, but the more you practice, the better you will be and the easier the postures will become.
 And, if you do hot yoga regularly, you will no doubt start to lose weight and tone really quickly.
 You will also find you naturally want to eat more healthily.